Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

-Why are My Dog's Eyes Moving from Side to Side?
+Why Are My Dog's Eyes Moving From Side to Side?

 The owners' first thought was stroke; my first thought was dog vestibular disease.
-After watching the vet conduct a thorough anamnesis, this indeed, is what for the most part it turned to be.
-Most dogs recovered uneventfully within weeks, but for a few, the condition remained idiopathic (of unknown cause) leading to a permanent head tilt and much frustration in dog owners.
+After the vet conducted a thorough anamnesi (medical or case history), this is indeed what it turned out to be, for the most part.
+Most dogs recovered uneventfully within weeks, but for a few, the condition remained idiopathic (of unknown cause), leading to a permanent head tilt and much frustration for the owners.

-In the medical and veterinary world, there is a name for this condition: this involuntary eye movement is known as "nystagmus".
-Your dog cannot really do anything to control or stop this movement.
-The movements are more commonly side to side, whereas up and and down movements are a bit more rare.
+In the medical and veterinary world, there is a name for this condition: This involuntary eye movement is known as nystagmus.
+Your dog cannot really do anything to control or stop it.
+The movements are more commonly side-to-side, whereas up-and-down movements are a bit more rare.

 Nystagmus is not always abnormal.
 Indeed, most living mortals have a vestibular-ocular reflex.
-Basically, if you turn your head to the right, your eyes will move to the left, and if you turn your head to left, your eyes will move to the right.
+Basically, if you turn your head to the right, your eyes will move to the left; and if you turn your head to the left, your eyes will move to the right.
 Abnormal nystagmus occurs when the head is motionless, yet the eyes are jerking back and forth.

-Causes for Nystagmus in Dogs
+Causes of Nystagmus in Dogs

 So what is causing this dreaded darting back and forth movement of the eyes?
 The following list offers some causes.

-- Middle/Inner Ear Infection
+Middle/Inner Ear Infection

-In such a case, you will usually see some signs of ear problems such as repeatedly scratching the ear, shaking the head and a bad odor and discharge in the ears.
+In such a case, you will usually see some signs of ear problems, such as repeatedly scratching the ear, shaking the head and a bad odor and discharge in the ears.
 In severe cases, the dog's eardrum may rupture.
-Some dogs may also find it painful to open the mouth since even the smallest jaw movement may exacerbate the ear pain.
+Some dogs may also find it painful to open their mouth since even the smallest jaw movement may exacerbate the ear pain.
 When the vestibular system is affected, you also generally see nystagmus and other balance and neurological problems (staggering, head tilt, falling over).

-This condition is often seen in older dogs, hence the name "Geriatric Canine Idiopathic Vestibular Syndrome.
-The term idiopathic, once again refers to "unknown cause".
+This condition is often seen in older dogs, hence the name "Geriatric Canine Idiopathic Vestibular Syndrome".
+The term idiopathic once again refers to "unknown cause".
 In this case, balance problems accompany the disease and darting of the eyes.
 Affected dogs may walk in circles, stagger, keep the head tilted and more.
-More can be read about this disease at this link: Dog Vestibular Disease
+More can be read about this disease at this link: Dog Vestibular Disease.

 - Zymox for Dogs with Ear Infections